This guide walks you through the process of configuring a web application form to support validation.

 Summary

 Congratulations!
 You have coded a simple web application with validation built into a domain object.
-This way you can ensure the data meets certain criteria and that the user inputs it correctly.
+This way, you can ensure that the data meets certain criteria and that the user correctly inputs the data.

 See Also